Mastering the Rebound Shot: Turning Defense into Attack in Padel - Corcuera Padel Club

 Why the Rebound Shot is Essential

-Mastering the Rebound Shot allows you to neutralize aggressive shots from your opponents, extending rallies and giving you time to reset your positioning.
-It’s particularly effective against players who thrive on speed and pressure, as it slows down the point and forces them into awkward positions.
+Mastering the Rebound Shot allows you to neutralise aggressive shots from your opponents, extending rallies and giving you time to reset your positioning.

 Pro Tips for Perfecting the Rebound Shot: